anuragraj/PgxSAVy/README.md

 PgxSAVy can read [EuGenoSuite](https://github.com/anuragraj/EuGenoSuite) proteogenomic search output directly.

 ## Usage
 PgxSAVy is a command line tool.
-It can be used through Command Prompt on Windows and Terminal on Linux and Mac OS X. See the [complete documentation](https://github.com/anuragraj/PgxSAVy/wiki/Overview) for more details.
+It can be used through Command Prompt on Windows and Terminal on Linux and Mac OS X. See the [complete documentation](https://github.com/anuragraj/PgxSAVy/wiki/Overview) and [usage page](https://github.com/anuragraj/PgxSAVy/wiki/Usage) for more details.

 ## License